← Back to Blog

 Track your results quarterly.
 Compare your actual landed costs to the previous year.
 Adjust your approach based on what works.
 Some suppliers will never negotiate.
 Others will surprise you with flexibility once they understand you're a committed, data-driven buyer.

-The gm supplier discount: the e-commerce playbook (2026) isn't about replicating a defunct corporate program.
-It's about adopting the mindset that made that program effective: use volume as leverage, treat suppliers as partners, and always bring data to negotiations.
+This playbook isn't about a specific GM program — the GM Supplier Discount is a vehicle perk, not a sourcing model.
+It's about the principle large manufacturers use every day: use volume as leverage, treat suppliers as partners, and always bring data to negotiations.
 When you source smarter and evaluate suppliers systematically, better pricing follows.
 Source smarter — try Forthsource free at forthsource.io.

 Gm Forthsource Shopify Guide